P. Schumacher Summary ft Moyses

 Meridian-based allergy therapy was only carried out according to the original recommendation and was generally delegated to staff.

-Device input: flexible electrode cervical spine area.
+Device input: flexible applicator cervical spine area.

 Allergen: on contact zone beneath the navel (conception vessel 6), if repeating treatment, also thymus or temples.